From: $360.00

-The Ping sonar is a single-beam echosounder that measures distances up to 50 meters (164 feet) underwater.
-A 30 degree beam width, 300 meter (984 foot) depth rating, and an open-source software interface make it a powerful tool for marine robotics.
-We recommend connecting with the BLUART USB to Serial and RS485 Adapter!
+The Ping Sonar is a single-beam echosounder that measures distances up to 100 meters underwater.
+A 25 degree beam width, 300 meter depth rating, and an open-source software interface make it a powerful tool for marine robotics.
+Can connect directly to the Navigator Flight Controller.
+For USB connections, we recommend connecting with the BLUART USB to Serial and RS485 Adapter!

 Quantity 1 - 2 3 - 7 8 - 14 15 - 24 25+